JacobSeibel/OldSampleCode/README.txt

 		as a README which describes in more detail what the Interpreter can and cannot do.

+2. C++ (Atmel Studios)

+	- Kernel SP13
+		This is a fully functional multi-threaded Kernel written in C++ (using Atmel Studio 6 IDE).
+The Kernel allows up to eight simultaneous threads to run at once.
+		It was written completely by hand with some guidance from a professor and a fellow student.

+	- Scarebot
+		This is the code for the robot that my partner and I built for my Embedded Systems final.
+It is a program that tells the bot to do nothing while in full light, but in darkness to go crazy, scurrying forward while screeching through a buzzer and flashing eight LEDs.

 2. Java Samples

 	- Traveling Salesmen